 Unlike financial information, market conduct information can come into the insurance department at different times to different staff persons or functions and for a variety of reasons.
 For example, State Page information is submitted with the annual statement in March.
 Holding company and licensing changes are reported as they occur.
 Consumer complaints can flow in all the time, while complaint ratios are generally calculated at specific times.
 Each insurance department needs a clearly identified person as a Market Analysis Chief (MAC) to whom all other department staff should report indicators of market conduct problems.
 The MAC should oversee the department’s analysis and ensure that appropriate Level 1 Analysis and Level 2 Analysis reviews are completed.
 Each department also needs a Collaborative Action Designee (CAD), who will also coordinate information sharing with other insurance departments through the Market Actions (D) Working Group.
 The CAD may be the same person as the MAC.
 If the same person does not hold these positions, regular communication between the two persons is essential.

 Organizing these processes is a crucial administrative function.
 How the market analysis function will be organized within the department will depend on the size of the department and its broader organizational framework, but it is essential to have some method of clearly delineating market analysis responsibilities.
-It is essential, of course, to have open lines of communication among all areas of the insurance department, running in both directions.
 Staff personnel responsible for market analysis must have access to the information and must be able to share their knowledge with other areas as needed.
-The MAC is also responsible for communicating with other insurance departments via the NAIC Market Analysis Bulletin Board.
+The MAC is also responsible for communicating with other insurance departments via the NAIC Market Analysis and Market Regulation Bulletin Boards.

 Step 2—Establish a Systematic Procedure for Interdivisional Communication

 Market conduct problems do not occur in a vacuum.
-Complaint activity, legal issues, financial concerns or irregularities in rate and form filings often accompany them.
+Complaint activity, legal issues, financial concerns, or irregularities in rate and form filings often accompany them.
 At the same time, market conduct problems may be an early warning sign of other problems with a company, so it is essential for information to be shared and discussed between the MAC and other department staff.
-This should be done on a systematic basis, including, at a minimum, a quarterly questionnaire requesting other work areas within the department to report unusual activity that may be of interest to the MAC, such as patterns of adverse financial data, consumer complaints, policy termination activity, producer misconduct or use of noncompliant forms or rates.
+This should be done on a systematic basis, including, at a minimum, a quarterly questionnaire requesting other work areas within the department to report unusual activity that may be of interest to the MAC, such as patterns of adverse financial data, consumer complaints, policy termination activity, producer misconduct, or use of noncompliant forms or rates.

 Step 3—Identify Warning Signs that All Staff Should Share with the MAC